 Check out the eligibility criteria, other requirements below, and previous winners below.
 We encourage you to run ideas by CLRC staff prior to submission.
 Have more questions?
-Contact Marc Wildman at email@example.com.
+Contact Rebecca Kluberdanz at firstname.lastname@example.org.

 Your New Initiatives Grant proposal will be stronger if your project meets one or more of these criteria:

 - Can be replicated by others

 - Encourages risk-taking and experimentation